jbanday808/Enterprise-Threat-Hunting/docs/detection-engineering.md

 ---

-### Figure 6

-Network connection detection query used to identify suspicious outbound malware communications and C2 traffic.
+**Figure 6:** Network connection detection query used to identify suspicious outbound malware communications and C2 traffic.

 ---